AmirhosseinHonardoust/Community-Price-Tracker/README.md

 .github/workflows/ci.yml
 ```

-`requirements.lock` pins exact, known-good versions (generated for Python 3.11, matching CI) for a reproducible local install — CI itself installs from the loose ranges in `requirements.txt`.
+`requirements.lock` pins exact, known-good versions (generated for Python 3.11, matching CI) for a reproducible local install, CI itself installs from the loose ranges in `requirements.txt`.

 ---